amnn/typed-geomlab-report/report.md

     \RightLabel{\scriptsize($\cup$-right)}
     \UIC{$(\mathbf{num}\cup\mathbf{bool}):\mathbf{str}\prec(\mathbf{num}:\mathbf{str})\cup(\mathbf{bool}:\mathbf{str})$}
   \end{prooftree}
   This example highlights a limitation of our $\prec$ rules.
 By inspecting a proof goal (an assertion that $\tau_1\prec\tau_2$), we want to determine which rule to apply --- in reverse --- to simplify it.
-The proof rules of simply typed $\lambda$ calculus and HM can both be used in such a goal-directed fashion\footnote{In both cases, the goal is directed by the syntax of the program, in turn.} to make efficient inference algorithms, and so can the current $\prec$ rules, but introducing new cases to describe how $(:)$ factors through $\cup$ to cover the case in our example adds ambiguity, and inefficiency in turn.
+The proof rules of simply typed $\lambda$ calculus and HM can both be used in such a goal-directed fashion\footnote{In both cases, the goal is directed by the syntax of the program, in turn.} to make efficient inference algorithms, and so can the current $\prec$ rules, but introducing new cases to describe how $(:)$ factors through $\cup$ to cover the case in our example adds ambiguity and inefficiency.
 Our solution will be to restrict ourselves to \textit{discriminative} unions \text{(Definition~\ref{def:discrim})} \cite{mishra1985declaration,cartwright1991soft}.
 \end{para}

 \begin{definition}[Discriminative Union]\label{def:discrim}